Nanoscale fluid structure of liquid-solid-vapour contact lines for a wide range of contact angles: Discussion and conclusion

 Furthermore, the maximal absolute curvature of the height profile $h_{\text{II}}$ \newB{(see dashed lines in figures \ref{fig:DensitySlices135} and \ref{fig:DisjoiningPressures})} is lower than the maximal absolute curvature of the adsorption film height $h_{\text{III}}$ \newB{(see solid lines in figures \ref{fig:DensitySlices135} and \ref{fig:DisjoiningPressures})}.
 This can best be seen in figure \ref{fig:DisjoiningPressures} \newB{(we note that the disjoining pressure corresponds to the rescaled curvature of the corresponding height profile)}.
 While the difference is less pronounced for large contact angles $\thYoung > 90^\circ$, it is still observable.
 In contrast, the film thickness $h_{\text{I}}$ \newB{(see dash-dotted lines in figures \ref{fig:DensitySlices135} and \ref{fig:DisjoiningPressures})} based on the adsorption isotherm, agrees very well with $h_{\text{III}}$, often to the point of being virtually indistinguishable (compare the left column of figure \ref{fig:DensitySlices135}).

-It should be noted that for a varying height profile, here enforced by the boundary conditions, there exist conflicting definitions of the disjoining pressure---one based on the adsorption isotherm, the other based on the normal force balance.
+For a varying height profile, here enforced by the boundary conditions, we have studied two conflicting definitions of the disjoining pressure---one based on the adsorption isotherm, the other based on the normal force balance.
 These two definitions lead to distinct height profiles, which suggest that the use of the disjoining pressure based on the adsorption isotherm is more appropriate, given the good agreement of the corresponding height profile with the adsorption height profile.
 This is \new{somewhat} surprising, given that the disjoining pressure based on the normal force balance $\DisjoiningPressure_{\text{II}}$ contains information from the full equilibrium 2D density profile, whereas $\DisjoiningPressure_{\text{I}}$ is derived from purely 1D computations.

 At the same time the behaviour of $\DisjoiningPressure_{\text{II}}$ is such that the maximum absolute normal pressure acting on the substrate is lower than the curvature of the adsorption height profile would suggest.
 Also, for $\thYoung < 90^\circ$, the maximal normal pressure does {\it not} act in the vicinity of the contact line, but instead at a slightly shifted position towards the liquid phase.
 This interpretation could be of interest for the nanoscale behaviour of contact lines at soft substrates, such as considered e.g.\ by Lubbers \etal~\cite{DubbersSnoeijer:2014:SoftSolids}.